 Making an Impact as a Manager

 What's your goal as a manager?
-As a senior role, you are expected to deliver a significant impact.
-Bigger than any IC.
-But how?
-And what do we even consider a manager's impact?
-Inexperienced managers often take the wrong path here.
-They have a new role but stick to old habits.
-And often, they fail.
+You're expected to deliver a bigger impact than any IC, but how?
+Inexperienced managers often take the wrong path.
+New role, old habits.
+They fail.
 You need to adopt new ways that will allow you to deliver an impact worthy of your role.

 What’s your goal as a manager?
 What should be the result of your work?
 How do you define success?
 How do you make an impact?